Sign in →

 Specimen Type: Respiratory

-Sources: BAL, bronchial washing, or sputum
+Sources: BAL, bronchial washing, tracheal secretion, or sputum

 Container/Tube: Sterile container